geno6/how_to/commit_messages.md

 **The Title (the first line)**

 The title consists of the `<type>`, the `(<scope>)`, and the `<subject>`.

+If it relates to a Redmine task, put the Redmine task number in parentheses in the end of the line. (ex.
+[TASK] Register: Add the secret key field (#1024)) This helps us track issues with their commits.

 **Allowed Values for `<type>`**